Tpoquillon/pvt-segmentation/README.md

 ## Short Tutorial
-Here is a quick tutorial to learn how to use the PVT Vesselness library for blood vessel segmentation.
+Here is a quick tutorial to learn how to use the pvtseg library for blood vessel segmentation.
 Yon can also directly load the [jupyter notebook](Tutorial.ipynb) file for the tutorial.

-## Short segmentation tutoriel with the 3boxes data
 ### Introduction

-The goal of this tutorial is to discover the functionalities of the PVT Vesselness library.
+The goal of this tutorial is to discover the functionalities of the pvtseg library.
 Through a blood vessel  segmentation project with random forest classifier models on a reduced data set called [**3boxes**](https://github.com/Tpoquillon/Tpoquillon.github.io/tree/master/Data/3boxes).

 This dataset is completely annotated.
 It comes from 3 zooms on different lung area for a CT scan of a Covid-19 patient.
 A healthy area, a damaged area, and an area bordering the lungs.
 These three areas have been concatenated to form a single 3d image, on which we will work.
 We have chosen to do this to make this tutorial simpler and easier to view.
 During your projects it is likely that you will build datasets from several images, This is why the methods used to build the database from a single image that we will use have their equivalent for multiple image file.